 83. Formal defects

-No nomination paper shall be rejected by reason of any defect or error therein, if the Returning Officer or Electoral Commissioner receiving it is satisfied that the provisions of this Act have been substantially complied with.
+No nomination paper shall be rejected by reason of any defect or error therein, if the returning officer or Electoral Commissioner receiving it is satisfied that the provisions of this Act have been substantially complied with.

 [Section 83 amended by No. 36 of 2000 s.
 36.]